luizrenault/a-29b-community/README.md

 - UFCP FUEL format.
 - Alarm test.
 - Time to Impact for bombing.
+- A/G mode select with Stick Step button.
+- Going out and back to A/G mode uses last selection.
+- GBU12, MK20RE, MK81 and MK82SE.

 ### Changes
 - CCIP Bomb calculations for better precision.